inquiron/devops-tech-test/.github/pull_request_template.md

 1. Docker

 Created a Dockerfile to containerise the application.
-- Used base image `node:22.16.0-alpine3.21` which is slim and has no vulns. /Also at the beginning I was using the base image <node:22-bullseye-slim> 400mb but it had vulns, other thing to considered was the image size 300mb.
+- Used base image `node:22.16.0-alpine3.21` which is slim and has no vulns.
-- Reduced the size of the image by using multi-stage build. / to have a second image with only the dependencies needed for production and the compiled binaries (JS)
+- Reduced the size of the image by using multi-stage build.
 - Scanned the image and the code with [trivy](https://github.com/aquasecurity/trivy?tab=readme-ov-file).
   - Found 2 vulns affecting two packages: formidable and koa, it will be suggested to upgrade the versions in the `package.json` as follows: "formidable": "^2.1.3", "koa": "^2.16.1".
 - Took advantage of cache layers by installing package.json and its dependencies first (which are the slowest).